bearmentor-community/template/README.md

   - Not using Passport for basic email and password
 - Proper response of message and error
   - Using Express middlewares with advised HTTP response status
-- Edit user profile and upload pictures
+- Edit user profile and upload files/images
   - Powered by `multer` Express middleware using `FormData`
   - (Alternative) Separated storage engine for static assets:
     - Google Storage Engine